 This can be used to spruce up the flora in your environment.
 The lawn is kept in order by a classic brick block and paver retaining wall.
 The red clay of a brick wall will make your flower bed stand out.

 Make a statement with your retaining wall by gathering your favorite boulders.
 It is not always necessary for a retaining wall to display small landscaping blocks.
 Stack these enormous rocks to keep soil in place and prevent erosion.

 If you don’t have the proper equipment, transporting stones can be a difficult task.
 For help transporting these rocks from point A to point B, contact a local landscape specialist.

 This is commonly known as faux stone, is a man-made substance that resembles genuine stone in appearance.
 Stone veneer has a genuine appearance with a variety of textures, patterns, and colors to pick from.

 While some people prefer actual stone for its authenticity, stone veneer can still be an attractive retaining wall material.

 13. Corten steel retaining wall

-Corten steel can be used to give your landscape a new look.
+If you want to give new look to your landscape you can go for Corten steel.
 This long-lasting material is manufactured with alloys that cause a protective layer of rust to form on the steel’s surface.

 14. Render a retaining wall